Walks Joining Instructions & Other Important Information

 The leader also has the right to alter the route due to weather conditions or other unforeseen circumstances.

-Do inform the leader of any medical conditions that you consider they should take into consideration, e.g. regular food stops for diabetes sufferers.
+Do inform the leader of any medical conditions that you consider they should take into consideration, e.g. food stops for people with diabetes.
 If you have a chronic medical condition, please ensure that you take enough medication with you.

 The following is considered a minimum requirement